akarshp28/EIT-EBM/README.md

 ## EBM prior training
-ebm_score_matching.py trains the EBM using many phantoms created with PrepareData_multi.m.
+ebm_score_matching.py trains the EBM using many phantoms created with PrepareData_multi.m. eit_classifier.py trains a EIT classification model to determine the number of anomalies in a given phantom.
+This is useful for FID score computation.

 ## Forward problem solving
 unet.py trains the forward model UNET using a single phantom created with PrepareData_single.m.